 logo

-Circulating tumor nucleic acids are remnants of cancer cells.
-As cancer cells grow, they transform the surrounding normal cells, and fragments of genes that are specifically altered, known as circulating tumor nucleic acids, float in the blood.
-Recently, the medical community both domestically and internationally has been focusing on circulating tumor nucleic acid tests as a method for early prediction of cancer occurrence.
-It is possible to determine the presence or absence of circulating tumor nucleic acids through a blood test.
+Circulating tumor nucleic acids (CTUs) are the remains of cancer cells.
+As cancer cells grow, they transform surrounding normal cells, causing CTUs, fragments of genes that have been specifically altered, to circulate in the bloodstream.
+Recently, the medical community, both domestically and internationally, has been focusing on CTU testing as a method for early detection of cancer.
+CTUs can be detected through a blood test.

-The research team conducted blood tests three times: before adjuvant chemotherapy after surgery, 12 weeks after adjuvant chemotherapy, and 24 weeks after.
+The research team conducted blood tests three times: ▲ before adjuvant chemotherapy after surgery, ▲ 12 weeks after adjuvant chemotherapy, and ▲ 24 weeks after.

-Analysis results showed that when circulating tumor DNA (ctDNA) was positive, the risk of cancer recurrence was approximately four times higher than when it was negative.
-In cases where circulating tumor DNA changed from positive to negative, the survival rate was similar to those who remained consistently negative.
-Among 11 patients with intrahepatic cholangiocarcinoma recurrence detected by CT (computed tomography) or MRI (magnetic resonance imaging), three had circulating tumor DNA turn from negative to positive an average of 222 days before recurrence was detected, and five had this change an average of 174 days prior.
-Tumor marker tests such as CA19-9 and CEA at the time of circulating tumor DNA conversion to positive were normal, indicating that circulating tumor DNA had a superior ability to predict recurrence compared to these markers.
+The analysis results showed that the risk of cancer recurrence was approximately four times higher in cases where circulating tumor nucleic acid (ctDNA) was positive than in cases where it was negative.
+In cases where ctDNA was positive and then converted to negative, the survival rate was similar to that in cases where it was continuously negative.
+Among 11 patients with recurrent extrahepatic cholangiocarcinoma, three patients converted from negative to positive ctDNA an average of 222 days before the recurrence was detected on CT (computed tomography) or MRI (magnetic resonance imaging), and five patients converted from negative to positive ctDNA an average of 174 days before the recurrence was detected.
+Tumor marker tests such as CA19-9 and CEA were normal at the time of the conversion to positive ctDNA, showing that ctDNA has a better ability to predict the risk of recurrence than these.

 ==================

-A disease that comes quietly and unnoticed
+A disease that comes without a sound

-It's called the hepatopancreatic region.
+It's called the liver, gallbladder, and pancreas.

-It will be very helpful.
+It will be very helpful

 7